jacobtshirt/http-method-filter/README.md

-HTTP Method filter middleware for expressjs
+HTTP Method filter middleware for Express

 Whitelist HTTP methods for an app or route.

 All other HTTP methods will be rejected.

+httpMethodFilter(whitelist[, statusCode])
+* *whitelist* - array of allowed HTTP methods
+* *statusCode* - `Default: 405` set the HTTP status code of the response

 Usage: